Library By-Laws

 Section 2.
 Investments

-The funds of the Library shall be retained in whole or in part in cash or shall be invested and reinvested from time to time, in stocks, bonds or other securities, as the Board may deem desirable.
+The funds of the Library shall be retained in whole or in part in cash or shall be invested and reinvested from time to time, in stocks, bonds, other securities or investments as the Board may deem desirable.

 ARTICLE XI.
 RECORDS